-This page fully prepares you for the gym.
+This page prepares you for the gym.
 The next page shows you how to work out.

 To ease you into these lifestyle changes, this program begins with a prep week.
-When you’re done prep week, you have fewer surprises and excuses when committing to the workouts.
-You'll be much less likely to quit on your physique goals.
+When you’re done prep week, you'll have fewer surprises and excuses when doing the workouts.
+It helps make you less likely to quit.

 In other words, this handbook is more than the science of working out.
-It's also focused on holding you accountable so that this isn't just a throwaway blog post you read.
+It also holds you accountable so that this isn't just a throwaway blog post you've read.

-Prep week has only one hour's worth of tasks for you to perform.
+Prep week has one hour's worth of tasks for you.
 You will:

 Before we begin, I want to stress that the easy reading portion of this handbook is over.
 What remains is a long-form walkthrough.
-So set aside 30 minutes to read this.
-While building muscle is very straightforward, there's a lot to know to avoid wasting your time.
-Do you want to gain 20lbs (9kg) in 2 years or 3 months?
-Then learn it properly.
+So set aside 30 minutes.
+While building muscle isn't particularly complicated, there's a lot to know to avoid wasting your time.
+Do you want to gain 15lbs (6.8kg) in 2 years or just a few months?
+Then let's learn properly.

-At the end of this phase, I will provide you with an exhaustive cheat sheet.
-So there’s no need to take notes whatsoever.
-On the next page, we'll finally dive into the most efficient workout plan on the web.
-Just hold tight.
+At the end of this prep week, I will provide you with an exhaustive cheatsheet.
+So there’s no need to take notes.

 This takes 5 minutes.

 If you don’t have a reference for what your body looked like before you started working out, it's surprisingly difficult to appreciate how much your body has changed over time.
-We humans are not wired to notice our own bodies' gradual changes.
+We're not well-wired to notice our bodies' gradual changes.

-Weekly, your muscle size gains will not be noticeable — you're only gaining a few millimeters.
-But, when gains are consistent, like they are on this program, adults can add 2.5” (6.35cm) of circumference to each arm after ~3 months.
+Weekly, your muscle size gains will not be noticeable—you're only gaining a few millimeters.
+But, when gains are consistent, like they hopefully are on this program, adults can add up to 2.5” (6.35cm) of circumference to each arm after a few months.
 That’s significant.

 So here's what you need to do for your first task in prep week: Beginning today, take one set of body photos every 6 weeks.
-This is the interval at which physique changes are noticeable.
+This is the interval at which physique changes tend to be visually noticeable in the early days.
 For each set of photos, stand in front of a mirror and follow this:

 A weak grip makes it increasingly difficult to perform exercises as you progress to heavier weights.
-It results in prematurely reaching strength plateaus on up to half your exercises.
-The importance of building grip strength is well known in the sport of powerlifting but it is oddly missing from almost all beginning bodybuilding advice.
+It results in prematurely reaching strength plateaus.
+The importance of building grip strength is well known in the sport of powerlifting but it is oddly missing from most beginning bodybuilding advice.

-Specifically, an underdeveloped grip makes it hard to perform heavy upper back, trapezius, and forearm exercises.
-A weak grip forces tension into your forearms (study), which consequently have difficulty sustaining the stress of a full workout.
+A weak grip forces tension into your forearms (study), which then have more difficulty sustaining the stress of a full workout.
 This makes it hard to finish all your exercises with proper form.
-If you've had difficulty progressing on back exercises in the past, this likely played a part.
+If you've had difficulty progressing on back exercises in the past, this could have played a part.

-Gyms rarely have grip training equipment, so you must buy your own grippers.
-Each gripper you buy will have a fixed force.
-Over 3 months, you will buy three force levels as your grip strengthens: Men with average-sized hands should start with the trainer level.
-Women with average-sized hands grips should start with the guide level.
-Work your way through to the next two levels.
+Many gyms lack grip training equipment, so you can buy your own grippers.
+Each gripper will have a set force.
+Over 3 months, you will buy three force levels as your grip strengthens: Men with average-sized hands can try starting with the trainer level.
+Women with average-sized hands can try starting with the guide level.
+Work your way through the next two levels over 3 months.

 You’re welcome to keep going to higher levels, but it will have diminishing returns for our intermediate lifting objectives.
-Unless this is the lifestyle you want for yourself 😂:
+Unless this is the lifestyle you're going for: